 There were two references in 1879, with the first being on Whit Monday when the band formed part of the procession for the teachers and scholars of the Wesleyan Sunday school.
 In the evening, when everybody adjourned to a field for games, they played music at intervals.
 Later in the same month the Parish Church Sunday schools held their annual festival which, as usual, involved a procession round the village led by the Brass Band.
 During the activities the band played several selections of music.

 Holmfirth Express , June 1887.
 On Whit Monday the scholars and teachers made a procession along with scholars of the Methodist Free Church and, headed by the Netherthong Brass Band, marched to the Deanhouse Workhouse.
 In the same month Netherthong village joined in the Jubilee Procession in Holmfirth and the Netherthong Brass Band was involved .The last reference I have found about the Band was in September 1887 and it reported the death of George Henry Wood who was a well known musician and had been leader of the Netherthong Brass Band.
-He was buried in All Saints’ Church.
+He was buried in All Saints’ Church on September 22, aged40 ( The Index of Burials records a George Henry Wood being buried on September 22 )..
 There is a reference in 1881 that he had also been the conductor of the Philharmonic Band.

 There were brass bands in most of the local villages.
-Meltham & Meltham Mills Band was in existence from 1846 to 1996 and Ron Massey published an excellent book full of photos and details. titled 150 years of Music.
-There is a copy in the Archives Library but there is no reference in it to the Netherthong Brass Band.
+Meltham & Meltham Mills Bands were in existence from 1846 to 1996 and Ron Massey published a book full of photos and details titled ‘150 years of Music’.
+There is a copy in the Archives Library at Kirklees but there is no reference in it to the Netherthong Brass Band.
 A ‘History of Honley Band’ was written by Peter Marshall of Honley and published in 2010.
-If you read through my chapter on the various processions held in the village, you will see how many of the local bands were involved.
-I have recently( 2015 ) spoken to Jeffrey Turner, Holmfirth born and bred, who has written a book titled ” Brass Bands in the Holme Valley “.
-It is full of stories, information and facts on a collection of local bands.
+If you read through my separate chapter on the various processions held in the village, you will see how many of the local bands were involved.
+In 2015 I spoke to Jeffrey Turner, Holmfirth born and bred, who had written a book titled ” Brass Bands in the Holme Valley “.
+It is full of stories, information and facts about many of the local bands.
 Unfortunately he did not have any specific information about the Netherthong Brass band but did confirm that he had come across odd comments about its existence.
 The book is available from the author.

 Netherthong Philharmonic Band – Mk 1